sdziallas/comp55/docs/labs/13-Refact.md

 having so many instance variables is akin to giving everyone in your dorm a key to your room.
-Sure it's convenient to give everyone a key, but it's not secure, and more importantly when you're trying to debug and figure out who borrowed your Playstation, it makes it that much more difficult to find out who it was and when it happened.
+Sure it's convenient to give everyone a key, but it's not secure, and more importantly, when you're trying to debug and figure out who borrowed your Playstation, it makes it that much more difficult to find out who it was and when it happened.
 Also,
 it could lead to situations where people start using your room for other purposes